dask/dask-yarn/docs/source/quickstart.rst

     # Connect to the cluster
     client = Client(cluster)

+    # Do some work here

+    # Shutdown client and cluster (alternatively use context-manager as shown below):
+    client.shutdown()
+    cluster.shutdown()

 By default no workers are started on cluster creation.
 To change the number of workers, use the :func:`YarnCluster.scale` method.
 When scaling up, new workers